niikhilpatel/multiple-disease-detection-v2/README.md

  2. Streamlit
  3. Pickle

- This Project is reployed on heroku.
+ This Project is deployed on heroku.

  # Tests Available:
 1. Breast Cancer